adavilalith/conways_game_of_life/README.md

 - Clear the grid with the "Reset" button.
 - Click on Rules to learn the rules of the game
 - Experiment with different initial patterns to observe their evolution!

+👀 If you find any intresting patterns send me a screenshot and i will add it to 'fun stuff' 👀

 ## Screenshots